CalinRadoni/CalinRadoni.github.io-Jekyll/_posts/2020-02-03-TravisCI_ESP-IDF.md

 - software libraries
 - tools (compiler, debugger, programmer, etc.)

-and the setup of the environment variables.
+and the setup of the environment variables.<!--more-->

 That was the procedure that I have used to build the following `.travis.yml` files: